• Skip to primary navigation

 Notes

-• Ham: Deli slices work well, but you can also use carved ham off the bone.
+• Ham: You can also use carved ham off the bone.
 Choose whatever thickness you prefer.

 • You do not need to add any oil to the pan if you are using a nonstick griddle but you can if you find your tortillas stick at all.
 Some people like to add a little olive oil or canola oil to increase the crunch!